Honorary Professor of Statistical Genomics, Melbourne Integrative Genomics (MIG)

-My educational background is in maths (D Phil Mathematics, Oxford 1990) and since then I have worked to develop and apply mathematical/statistical/computational methods and ideas in genetics and genomics.
+My educational background is in maths (D Phil Mathematics, Oxford 1990) and since then I have worked to develop and apply mathematical/ statistical/ computational methods and ideas in genetics and genomics, including:

 - mathematical modelling of